solarwinds/solarwinds-apm-ruby/README.md

 export APPOPTICS_SERVICE_KEY=795fb4947d15275d208c49cfd2412d4a5bf38742045b47236c94c4fe5f5b17c7:<your_app_name>
 ```

-##Configuration
-The environment variable `APPOPTICS_SERVICE_KEY` is the only required configuration, everything else is optional.
-It takes the form: <API token>:<service name> and can be set with `export` if the service is started from a shell or as
-an `env` directive when the service is started through nginx.
-See: [Configuration](http://docs.appoptics.com/kb/apm_tracing/ruby/configure).

 ## Rails

 ![Ruby on Rails](https://docs.appoptics.com/_images/rails.png)

 No special steps are needed to instrument Ruby on Rails.
 Once part of the bundle, the appoptics gem will automatically
 detect Rails and instrument on stack initialization.

 ### The Install Generator

-The appoptics_apm gem provides a Rails generator used to seed a configuration file where you can set
+The appoptics_apm gem provides a Rails generator used to seed an initializer where you can configure and control
 `tracing_mode` and [other options](http://docs.appoptics.com/kb/apm_tracing/ruby/configure).

 To run the install generator run: